 Buying is a good option for several reasons:

-- It tends to offer the best value.
-When you’re negotiating with cold, hard cash, you’re in a good position to haggle down the price and get a deal.
+It tends to offer the best value.
+When you’re negotiating with cash, you’re in a good position to haggle down the price and get a deal.

-- Most importantly, the van is yours.
-It’s an asset, a part of your business and if you need to trade, sell or swap, you can do so whenever you want.
+Most importantly, the van is yours.
+It’s an asset, a part of your business.
+If you need to trade, sell or swap, you can do so whenever you want.

 The pros of leasing a van